-People freaking out about Bitcoin’s price collapse aren’t applying timeless principles of investing, and they will suffer catastrophic losses either in Bitcoin or some other economic venture.
+People freaking out about Bitcoin’s price aren’t applying timeless principles of investing, and they will suffer catastrophic losses either in Bitcoin or some other economic venture.
 They are using short-term thinking and a trader’s mindset rather than an investor’s mindset.

 Cryptocurrency isn’t magic.
 It isn’t special.
 It’s an investment, and like every other investment class, certain timeless principles apply.

 Traders think they will buy at the lowest point and sell at the highest point.
 They are speculators, and 99% of them will lose it all.

 Investors make intelligent, calculated purchases of assets, realizing you’ll never buy a the lowest or highest point.

 To paraphrase Warren Buffett, “It’s far better to buy a wonderful investment at a fair price than a fair investment at a wonderful price.”

 Dollar cost average into a new investment class.